- Get Involved

-Shakespeare's classic tale of passionate young love sacrificed to family rivalry, including Juliette's famous waltz aria "Je veux vivre," will thrill and delight you through the beauty and drama of Gounod's scorce.
+Shakespeare's classic tale of passionate young love sacrificed to family rivalry, including Juliette's famous waltz aria "Je veux vivre," will thrill and delight you through the beauty and drama of Gounod's score.

-This new sumptuous co-production with Opera Carolina, directed by Bernard Uzan, features Canadian soprano Marie-Eve Munger and returning tenor Jonathan Boyd (Alfredo in Toledo Opera's 2011 production of La traviata) as the star-crossed lovers.
-Conducted by Opera Carolina's Principal Conductor and General Director, who is also Toledo Opera's Principal Artistic Advisor, Maestro James Meena.
+This new sumptuous co-production with Opera Carolina and Virginia Opera, directed by Bernard Uzan, features Canadian soprano Marie-Eve Munger and tenor Brian Arreola as the star-crossed lovers.
+Conducted by Toledo Opera's Associate Conductor, Sara Jobin.

 Puccini’s timeless verismo score will be brought to life in a beautiful production, last seen to celebrate the opening of the Valentine Theatre.
 An internationally-acclaimed cast of singers will be lead by Maestro James Meena in this gripping and powerful opera.

 Tosca, a singer, is forced to deal with the wicked Baron Scarpia for the life of her lover, the painter Cavaradossi.
 After he agrees to spare Cavardossi’s life, Tosca murders Scarpia.
 She watches as Cavaradossi is shot in what is supposed to be a mock execution, but he is killed and she commits suicide.